North Carolina Science Olympiad: Competition

 NCSO competitions are run in a style similar to a track meet.
 Each competitor has individual events that they compete in, instead of shot put and javelin, a competitor would participate in Forensics and Tower Building.
 Competitors receive individual rankings in each individual event they compete in, and at the end of the day all the individual event rankings are added together to get the total Team Score.
 Competitors are able to earn medals in their individual events, and teams can also win an overall trophy for their school.

 Science Olympiad tournaments have four different time periods (and walk-in time periods) when events are held.
 Due to the number of teams at the state tournament (118 division C teams at the 2015 tournament), the events are instead divided into six time periods of 70 minutes.
 Most events allow teams of two students to compete (some events allow three).

 Regional Tournament host sites include Campbell University, Catawba Valley Community College, Cumberland County Schools, East Carolina University, Fayetteville Technical Community College, Green Hope High School, Guilford County Schools, Lenoir Community College, Lenoir-Rhyne University, St. Andrews University, New Hanover County Schools, Raleigh Charter High School, UNC-Asheville, UNC-Charlotte, UNC-Greensboro, and UNC-Wilmington.
 The North Carolina State Tournament is hosted at NC State University each April.
-The top scoring teams at the state level advance to the national competition, held every May.
+The top two scoring teams at the state level advance to the national competition, held every May.
 State tournament results are seen below.